bitshifter/glam-rs/CONTRIBUTING.md

 results.

 Benchmarks of small functions are inherently noisy.
-Criterion timings and gungraun instruction counts are both signals rather than definitive
+Criterion timings and Gungraun instruction counts are both signals rather than definitive
 measurements: system load, CPU frequency and thermal state, code layout and alignment, compiler version and surrounding code can all affect results.